 WHERE: Bucks County Playhouse

-7. Ride the rails with the Easter Bunny
+7. Ride the rails on the Buckingham Valley Excursion or Grapevine Express

 - New Hope Railroad